pchapin/augusta/README.md

 --------

 ### Augusta

-The Ada grammar that Augusta uses is currently in a formative state.
-However it will generate a parser.
-Since the grammar is very much a work in progress the build of the parser is currently done manually.
-In the top level folder of the project run `bin/build-augusta-parser.{bat,sh}`.
-You will need to do this each time the grammar is updated.

 The Augusta project includes two additional modules named Tiger and Dragon.
 There is also a Scripts module that contains the source code for the Groovy scripts we use.